Microsoft says it provided AI to Israel for Gaza war but denies use to harm Palestinians

 "Meanwhile, human rights groups have raised concerns that AI systems, which can be flawed and prone to errors, are being used to help make decisions about who or what to target, resulting in the deaths of innocent people."

-This sentence is engineered to evoke outrage and concern by highlighting the potential for 'flawed and prone to errors' AI systems to cause 'deaths of innocent people.'
+This statement uses language designed to provoke outrage and moral indignation by associating 'flawed and prone to errors' AI systems with 'deaths of innocent people', linking technological failure directly to severe human cost.

 Narrative Analysis (PCP)